jfrey-xx/qmk_firmware/keyboards/redox_w/keymaps/jfrey/readme.md

 * You are now ready to compile or use your keymap with the source

 More information can be found in the QMK docs: <https://docs.qmk.fm>

+Note: QMK configurator does not handle tap dance, hence in `keymap.c` the left and right shift keys need to be modified afterward to send caps lock as well.